Pearl Jam’s Stone Gossard and singer-songwriter Mason Jennings discuss new Painted Shield project

 All that and hopefully “lots of Painted Shield records,” said Gossard, still feeling that honeymoon glow.

 “That’s something you get, particularly in early times in bands.
-It’s like, me and Mason make 20 records together, by the end we’re like ‘Oh, [this is] crap,’” Gossard joked.
+It’s like, me and Mason make 20 records together, by the end we’re like ‘Oh, [this is] crap,’ ” Gossard joked.
 “But right now we’re in the honeymoon and it’s glorious.
 We’re enjoying the newness of it all.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.